Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Problem Formulation

 \section{Problem Formulation}

-The optimization objectives for the UAV network are to minimize the number of communication links between UAVs, maximize network throughput, and minimize UAV energy consumption and network latency:
+This section mathematically formulates the UAVN deployment task as an MINLP.
+First, we define the comprehensive objective function, which encompasses network topology, throughput, energy, and latency.
+Subsequently, we introduce the physical system constraints, paving the way for the specific problem-solving strategies detailed in the following sections.
+The optimization objectives for the UAVN are to minimize the number of communication links between UAVs, maximize network throughput, and minimize UAV energy consumption and network latency:

-where $\boldsymbol{A}$ is the adjacency matrix, $\mathbf{P}$ is the power allocation vector, $\mathbf{Q}$ is the coordinates vector, and $\mathbf{C}$ is the user association matrix. $\Upsilon$, $\mu$, and $\tau$ are weighting factors. $R_c$ is the coverage radius, and $p_{\min}$ and $p_{\max}$ are the minimum and maximum transmit powers, respectively. $\mathbb{R}^3$ denotes the 3D movement region of the UAVs. \eqref{eq:24a} represents the user coverage constraint, ensuring that every GU $m$ is covered by at least one UAV $i$ providing communication service. \eqref{eq:24b} represents the communication distance constraint; when user $m$ establishes a connection with UAV $i$, the Euclidean distance $d_{im}(t)$ must not exceed the maximum communication radius $R_c$. \eqref{eq:24c} represents the UAV transmit power constraint, where $p_{\min}$ and $p_{\max}$ denote the minimum and maximum allowable transmit powers, respectively. \eqref{eq:24d} specifies the spatial coordinate constraints for the UAV, requiring that the coordinates $\mathbf{q}_i(t)$ of UAV $i$ must be located within the permissible flight region $\mathbb{R}^3$. \eqref{eq:24e} is the network connectivity constraint, ensuring that the network graph $G(t)$ remains connected at all times by requiring the second smallest eigenvalue $\lambda_2$ of the Laplacian matrix $\boldsymbol{L}(t)$ to be greater than zero. \eqref{eq:24f} indicates the upper bound of energy consumption for UAV $i$, where $E_i^{\max}$ is the initial battery energy of UAV $i$.
-Since the multi-objective optimization problem of UAV network topology involves both discrete and continuous variables and contains non-convex constraints, $P$ is a MINLP problem.
-It belongs to the class of NP-hard problems, with variables coupled to each other \cite{sun2024joint}.
-The strategy space of its discrete variables grows rapidly with the scale of the UAV network.
-Directly solving it jointly would lead to a drastic increase in computational complexity.
+where $\boldsymbol{A}$ is the adjacency matrix, $\mathbf{P}$ is the power allocation vector, $\mathbf{Q}$ is the coordinates vector, and $\mathbf{C}$ is the user association matrix. $\Upsilon$, $\mu$, and $\tau$ are weighting factors. $R_c$ is the coverage radius, and $p_{\min}$ and $p_{\max}$ are the minimum and maximum transmit powers, respectively. $\mathbb{R}^3$ denotes the 3D region of the UAVs. \eqref{eq:24a} represents the user coverage constraint, ensuring that every GU $m$ is covered by at least one UAV $i$ providing communication service. \eqref{eq:24b} represents the communication distance constraint; when user $m$ establishes a connection with UAV $i$, the Euclidean distance $d_{im}(t)$ must not exceed the maximum communication radius $R_c$. \eqref{eq:24c} represents the UAV transmit power constraint, where $p_{\min}$ and $p_{\max}$ denote the minimum and maximum allowable transmit powers, respectively. \eqref{eq:24d} specifies the spatial coordinate constraints for the UAV, requiring that the coordinates $\mathbf{q}_i(t)$ of UAV $i$ must be located within the permissible flight region $\mathbb{R}^3$. \eqref{eq:24e} is the network connectivity constraint, ensuring that the network graph $G(t)$ remains connected at all times by requiring the second smallest eigenvalue $\lambda_2$ of the Laplacian matrix $\boldsymbol{L}(t)$ to be greater than zero. \eqref{eq:24f} indicates the upper bound of energy consumption for UAV $i$, where $E_i^{\max}$ is the initial battery energy of UAV $i$.